Paul Williams, Ph.D.

 Brief Biographical Statement

-When not working, I like to read, cook, hike, ski, and watch football.
+When not working, I like to read, cook, hike, ski, and watch movies and football.
 My brother and I are currently trying to hike state high points.
 So far I've highpointed Texas, New Mexico, Arizona, California, Wisconsin, Nebraska, and Kansas.
-This summer I hope to get Black Mesa in Oklahoma.
-My brother who is in considerably better shape than I am has done several other states.